jbpoline/Bic_day/bic/talk.rst

    http://en.wikipedia.org/wiki/Linus%27s_Law (first law on that page).
    We'll get there when we share a language and tools to communicate the analysis and data in a fluid way.
+.. decreasing the social barriers and increase work
 .. bitkeeper from Sun // Linus Torvalds git
 .. example of analysis done with a Chinese statistician
 .. data being reviewed : nature initiative